python-parsy/parsy/docs/ref/methods_and_combinators.rst

    The following methods are for actually **using** the parsers that you have
    created:

-   .. method:: parse(string_or_list)
+   .. method:: parse(stream)

-      Attempts to parse the given string (or list).
-If the parse is successful and consumes the entire string, the result is returned - otherwise, a ``ParseError`` is raised.
+      Attempts to parse the given :class:`Stream` of data.
+If the parse is successful and consumes the entire stream, the result is returned - otherwise, a ``ParseError`` is raised.

-      Instead of passing a string, you can in fact pass a list of tokens.
+      Most commonly, a stream simply wraps a string, but you could use a list of tokens instead.
       Almost all the examples assume strings for simplicity.
 Some of the primitives are also clearly string specific, and a few of the combinators (such as :meth:`Parser.concat`) are string specific, but most of the rest of the library will work with tokens just as well.
 See :doc:`/howto/lexing` for more information.

-   .. method:: parse_partial(string_or_list)
+   .. method:: parse_partial(stream)

-      Similar to ``parse``, except that it does not require the entire string (or list) to be consumed.
-Returns a tuple of ``(result, remainder)``, where ``remainder`` is the part of the string (or list) that was left over.
+      Similar to ``parse``, except that it does not require the entire stream to be consumed.
+Returns a tuple of ``(result, remainder)``, where ``remainder`` is the part of the stream that was left over.

    The following methods are essentially **combinators** that produce new parsers from the existing one.
 They are provided as methods on ``Parser`` for